adatainment/evolution-sdk/packages/evolution/docs/modules/core/TSchema.ts.md

 ## ByteArray

-ByteArray schema that transforms hex string to Data.ByteArray for PlutusData.
+ByteArray schema for PlutusData hex strings.
-This enables withSchema compatibility by transforming from hex string to Uint8Array.
+Since Data.ByteArray is now hex string based, this is just an alias to it.

 **Signature**